What to Blog About

 Choosing to blog about such issues is a good way of drawing attention to them.
 Furthermore, blog posts will allow you to go into detail on exactly how such matters may or may not be relevant to either your service provision, or the way in which customers interact with your business and/or the products or services it supplies.

-What to Blog About – Associated Services or Activities
+Associated Services or Activities

 Lastly, when deciding what to blog about, you should also consider the oblique approach.
 By this I mean blogging about activities or other matters that the products or services you offer are relevant to.
 For example, if you run a private hire taxi company, you might create a blog about places of interest or highlights of the nightlife in the area or areas that your business serves.